The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Materials: Steel bearings are standard, with ceramic bearings offering marginal performance improvements at significantly higher cost.

-Maintenance: Bearings require periodic cleaning and lubrication.
+Maintenance: Bearings may require periodic cleaning and lubrication.
 Signs of worn bearings include reduced rolling speed, grinding noises, or resistance when spinning wheels by hand.

 Grip Tape: Essential Safety Feature